getsolus/solus-site.github.io/content/blog/2019-10-02-budgie-and-its-army-of-gnomes.md

 - Akonadi: Fix short names of favorite folder resulting in improperly shown number of unread messages.
 - Ark: Fall back to numerical owner and group if no text representation exists.
 - Dolphin
- - Bug fixes in new fodlers in tabs feature.
+ - Bug fixes in new folders in tabs feature.
  - Fix places text when the URL has a trailing slash.
  - Reset progress bar text when directory loading starts.
  - Fixing bug where split view opens with no URLs.